Resin Bound Driveway Maintenance Guide

 A light pressure wash is usually enough to keep any resin bound surface fresh looking.

 However, even when maintaining your resin driveway, some problems may occur and we discus how to solve these below.

-Ongoing maintenance of a Resin bound driveway is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.
+Ongoing maintenance of a resin bound driveway is quite minimal in comparison to some other paving surfaces such as block paving or imprinted concrete.

-A resin drive, patio or pathway truly provides a ‘low maintenance’ paving option and you won’t normally get weeds growing through.
+A resin drive, patio or pathway provides a ‘low maintenance’ paving option and you won’t normally get weeds growing through.